Mushtaq Ahmad Yusufi: Contemporary comments

 Ibn-e-Insha, himself an Urdu satirist and humorist, wrote about Mushtaq Ahmad Yusufi: "...if ever we could give a name to the literary humour of our time, then the only name that comes to mind is that of Yusufi!"

 Another scholar, Dr Zaheer Fatehpuri, wrote, "We are living in the 'Yousufi era' of Urdu literary humour..."
 The Yousufi era started in 1961 when Yousufi's first book Chiragh Talay was published.
 So far 11 editions of this book have appeared.
-It has a foreword titled 'Pehla pathhar' written by the author himself plus 12 satirical and humorous articles.
+It has a foreword titled 'Pehla pathhar' written by the author himself plus 12 satirical and humorous columns and articles.
 In 2008, he was living in Karachi and often appeared on TV programmes as well as seminars.
 His fifth book Shaam-e-Shair-e-Yaaran (2014) was launched at the Arts Council of Pakistan in Karachi in 2014 at a ceremony presided over by a well-known writer Zehra Nigah who said at the event, "Neither Yousufi sahib nor any of his books will ever get old".
 Another distinguished writer from Pakistan, Iftikhar Arif, also spoke on this occasion.
 A major English-language daily newspaper in Karachi called him "a wordsmith par excellence".